 If a test is removed after students have taken it, the data will be lost.
 Instead, once all students have taken the quiz, the Faculty Member can make the test unavailable; this way the data remains in the Grade Center but students do not have access to the test.
 To make a test unavailable:

-Faculty can combine questions from several tests by adding a new test then selecting questions from existing pools or assessments into the new exam.
+Faculty can combine questions from several tests by creating a new test and then using the Reuse Questions button to add questions from existing pools or assessments into the new exam.

 It is possible for you to update the correct answer and point values after students have taken a test.
 You have the option of changing the correct answer, giving full credit to everyone, or making the question extra credit.